 In today’s modern world, it is common to hear about diseases that you had never heard a decade ago.
 Some of them are lethal, while others are not.
 Still, they have been affecting the way people live today.
 Fortunately, Biotech is improving the odds for millions of patients around the world with life-threatening conditions and helping to combat everyday threats confronting the developing world.

 Tremendous progress has been made in developing new vaccines and therapies that dramatically reduce rates of infection, treat and cure serious illnesses.
 It also creates diagnostics that provide more precise and accurate tools for disease detection.
 Scientists have made progress in treating illnesses, as well as improving the overall quality of life for patients.
 The following biotechnology advancements have monumentally changed the human condition.

 Here are some serious disease which has been cured by Biotech

 1. Promising cancer treatment

 Leukemia in the tissues creates blood cells that can affect individuals of all ages, even newborn infants.
 Scientists have engineered cells using gene therapy to combat the disease.
-This technology is said to be one the most advanced medical techniques that is said to treat the patient with cancer.
+This technology is said to be one of the most advanced medical techniques that treat cancer.

 Cellectis has engineered a therapy known as transcription activator-like effector nucleases (TALENs).

 This treatment is expected to serve as the magic bullet which wipes out cancer.
 After conducting successful trials on lab specimens, scientists have started testing with over 300 human patients, and it has shown incredible success.
 Scientists are working continuously to find solutions for human kind’s most pressing health problems.
 The demand for innovative health solutions is so high that the search for solutions even extends to talented students.